 Cheese and Lactose Intolerance

 The intensity of lactose intolerance varies from people to people.
 While some may have consumed quite a few dairy products before experiencing discomfort or lactose intolerance symptoms, others may encounter severe difficulties after just one bite or sip of a dairy product.
-Thus, lactose intolerant people need to be careful and keep away from cheese if their body reacts negatively to it.
+Thus, lactose intolerant people need to stay away from cheese.

 Cheese and Hormones

-Cheese is prepared from the milk of cows, goats, buffaloes, etc. However, the milk we get in the stores is not like what our parents or grandparents drank when they were kids.
+Cheese is prepared from the milk of cows, goats, buffaloes, etc. However, the milk, we get these days is nothing like what our elders used to have.
 The cows today are injected with hormones and antibiotics.
 These hormones seep into the body system from the milk consumed.
 So when such milk is used to prepare cheese, what can we expect from cheese!

 Cheese and Vegetarians